pixelbuf/Idle-Horizons-FAQ/README.md

 **Q: My Stamina/Tickets are above the cap but still regenerating.
 Is this a bug?**
 A: No, this is intended behavior.
 The cap (like 100/100) only limits natural regeneration - it's the maximum amount that will regenerate over time.
 You can exceed this limit through other means like rewards, items, or event bonuses.
 For example, if you have 100/100 stamina and collect a +50 stamina reward, you'll have 150/100 stamina.

+### Charms System
+**Q: What are charms?**
+A: Charms are a new assessory for heroes that comes with their own unique ability.
+Each hero can equip one charm, unlocked at Prestige 5.

+**Q: How do charm stats work?**
+A: Charms roll multiple stats, with the number of stats depending on the charm's rarity.
+Each stat roll also has its own rarity, which affects its effectiveness.

+**Q: Can I use the same charm on multiple heroes?**
+A: No, each charm can only be equipped on one hero at a time.

+**Q: How do I obtain charms?**
+A: Charms can be acquired through the Challenge mode, events, or special rewards.
+Keep an eye on in-game announcements for opportunities to collect and upgrade your charms!

 ### Combat Mechanics
 **Q: What is the difference between Armor and Resist?**
 A: Armor reduces physical damage (shown as red bar after fights), while Resist reduces magical damage (shown as blue bar after fights).